QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Borrow Semantics
 ----------------

-Borrow semantics are applied when a limited type is passed to a non-limited parameter.
-In this case, the source object is temporarily moved to the target, and back.
+Borrow semantics apply when a limited type is passed to a non-limited parameter.
+Here, the source object is temporarily moved to the target and then move back.

 ```Ada
    V : limited T;